 COMMON “RISK FACTORS” for stretchies:

-Researchers around the world have identified several things that may play a big role in the creation of stretch marks, such as GENETICS (of course!!!), HORMONE CHANGES, AGE, BMI, MECHANICAL STRESS OF THE SKIN, etc. In order to get a better idea of the “risk factors” I have tried to make a simplified illustration showing four different main pillars/contributors that have found to be associated with stretch marks (Figure 3).
+Researchers around the world have identified several things that may play a big role in the creation of stretch marks, such as GENETICS (of course!!!), HORMONE CHANGES, AGE, BMI, MECHANICAL STRESS OF THE SKIN, etc. To get a better idea of the “risk factors” I have tried to make a simplified illustration showing four different main pillars/contributors that have found to be associated with stretch marks (Figure 3).

 1. FACTORS RELATED TO GENETICS (=FAMILY HISTORY):